 Great results can also be achieved by combining eye tracking and usability testing.
 While representative users work on realistic work tasks, we are able to observe their gaze patterns and analyze decision making and perception processes in detail.

 Eye tracking can reveal where a user's attention is focused while performing a specific task.

 Eye tracking can contribute to answering qualitative research questions by allowing a better understanding of the user's actions.

 You can observe live how your users perceive your system - in our lab or livestream.

 You will receive a comprehensive report with a description of the usability problems and specific recommendations for improvement.
 A highlight video and a workshop are also part of the results.

-measurements.
+After a usability test in which eye tracking was used, all results are provided in a structured report.
+This report contains descriptions of the usability problems and supplementary eye tracking observations.
 If needed we illustrate the optimal solution with best practice examples or develop custom designs that help you fix the problem.

 Enlarge report example